Overview

 Potential to

-sustainability initiatives (energy, greenhouse gas, resource efficiency,
+wide sustainability initiatives (energy, greenhouse gas, resource

-community partnership, greening and natural resources management).
+efficiency, community partnership, greening and natural resources

-City.
+Sustainable City.

 Costs/funding